OraneD/Speaker-Linkability/README.md

-This repository is an implementation of the Linkability metric for voice anonymization evaluation depicted in (article)[lien] and the reproduction of the experiment they led on the CommonVoice Dataset.
+This repository is an implementation of the Linkability metric for voice anonymization evaluation depicted in [paper](https://www.isca-archive.org/interspeech_2025/vauquier25_interspeech.pdf) and the reproduction and extension of the experiment they led on the CommonVoice Dataset.

 ---
 ## Data